BGR360/propagate/README.md

 ### Example

-Here is a motivating example where a `propagate::Result` is propagated from one thread to another:
+Here is a motivating example, showing a result being propagated across multiple
+threads:

 ```rust
 use std::fs::File;